 The same ideas of eliminating waste and unevenness can be transferred to streamlining a business’s supply chain.

-The primary focus of a lean supply chain is to extend the principles of lean manufacturing both up and downstream.
+The primary focus of a lean supply chain is to extend the principles of lean manufacturing in both upstream and downstream processes.

 Four Major Elements of Supply Chain Management

 Each supply chain is made up of four major elements, Integration, Operations, Purchasing & Procurement, and Distribution & Logistics, and lean thinking can be applied to all these elements.

 Integration is basically the brain of your supply chain and covers how communications and information between the various key stakeholders in your supply chain are managed.

 One of the most important facets of supply chain management handled by integration is the forecasting of demand and the movement of manufactured goods through the supply chain.